dotmesh-io/docs/hugo/content/references/cli.md

 finished 9.50 KB / 9.50 KB [==========================] 100.00% 0.38 MiB/s (1/1)
 Done!
 </pre></div>

+If you use `--stash-on-divergence` and:
+1. The remote cluster contains all of the local cluster's commits plus extra, no error will occur but nothing will change.
+OR
+1. Both clusters contain additional commits, the additional commits on the remote cluster will be put on a branch and the local commits will be pushed
+OR
+1. You have dirty data, but the same history on both ends apart from that, a commit will be generated locally.

 ### Set the upstream dot: `dm dot set-upstream [DOT] REMOTE REMOTE-DOT`